vitthalnamdev/flight-price-prediction/README.md

 - **4. Model Training and Deployment**
   - Training and Tuning a machine learning model on SageMaker
   - Using S3 buckets for storage and EC2 for computing purposes
-  - Creating a web application from scratch and deploying over cloud using Streamlit
+  - Creating a android application from scratch using jetpack compose and android studio